 I do this because I like the crispy edges of the enchilada.
 The uncovered fried tortilla bits end up becoming like crunchy tortilla chip bits which add a crispy texture that I very much enjoy.
 Some people really like softer enchiladas, in which case you can add loads of salsa, making these enchiladas softer.

 Then put them in the center rack of a preheated oven at 175C / 350F.
-I usually heat them until the cheese is melted, then I move them to the top rack and broil them for about 5 minutes until a lasagna-type crust forms on the top.
+I usually heat them until the cheese is melted, then I move them to the top rack and broil them for about 2 to 5 minutes until a lasagna-type crust forms on the top.

 This only helps to boost the umami flavor profile.
 However, for those of you who like runny, saucy, melty enchiladas, you can serve the enchiladas when the cheese has melted.
 In fact, not broiling the enchiladas creates a more traditional and authentic product.